-Thank you for visiting our site.
-Here you will find information about our unique Ashford Baby Memorial Garden, our history, links to other support available, and information about our awareness and fundraising activities.
+Thank you for visiting our website.
+Here you will find information about our unique Ashford Baby Memorial Garden, baby memorials elsewhere in East Kent, our history, links to other support available, and information about our awareness and fundraising activities.

-The Ashford Baby Memorial Garden was created in 2013 after local volunteers raised £30,000.
-There are various baby gardens within many crematoria but the Ashford Garden is unique in being quite separate and right in the town centre, fully accessible and open all day, every day.
+The Ashford Baby Memorial Garden was created in 2013 after we raised £30,000.
+There are baby areas within many crematoria but the Ashford Garden is unique in being right in the town centre, fully accessible and open all day, every day.
 It is a vibrant area designed for anyone to visit, with lovely bright plants, specially hand carved benches, and a beautiful ‘teardrop’ mosaic.

 The Garden is managed by our volunteers (we have no staff) who regularly visit to check on litter and weeds etc, while the main maintenance and replanting itself is done by Ashford Council’s Aspire team on a repayment basis.

-Within the Garden we have boards with tiles remembering 300 of our special babies, with their name and a significant date.
-These tiles are available for a one-off cost of £40 although we can waive the cost, or take instalments if that would help.
+Within the Garden we have boards with tiles remembering 400 of our special babies, with their name and a significant date.
+These tiles are available for a one-off cost of £40 or we can take instalments if that would help.
 Please click here for further details.

-The Garden also helps raise awareness that on average, 14 babies are stillborn after 24 weeks of pregnancy, or die within their first few weeks, that is one every 100 minutes, or over 5,000 a year.
-A further 250,000 babies are lost to miscarriage each year, and overall an estimated one in four pregnancies ends in a loss (source: Tommy’s charity).
+The Garden also helps raise awareness of the numbers of babies who die.
+Every day 14 babies are stillborn after 24 weeks of pregnancy, or die within their first few weeks, that is one every 100 minutes, or over 5,000 a year.
+A further 250,000 babies are lost to miscarriage each year - more than one in five pregnancies ends in a loss.
 Our garden is there to remember every one of those special babies.

-For seven years volunteers ran the Garden under the umbrella of East Kent Sands charity.
+Between 2013 and 2020 we ran the Garden under the umbrella of East Kent Sands charity.
 But we wanted more autonomy to run the Garden for all babies (irrespective of their age) and wanted to be able raise money specifically for the Garden and decided to create the new charity.
-We still work alongside Sands and other charities and do our best to signpost people to those organisations for support.
+We still work alongside Sands, the Miscarriage Association and other charities and do our best to signpost people to those organisations for support.

 WHAT WE DO